dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

     The values in that array are either an integer or an array of integers which are the indicies to the parties that contributed to the mix for the associated channel of the recording.
     The index for Party Objects SHOULD be included even if the party was silent the entire conversation.

+TODO: For an email thread, To and Cc parties are all passive.
+Do we just put the sender as the party or do we want to list all of the recipients and by convention the sender is the first party?
+Note that each dialog/email could have a difference set of recipients.

 ### mimetype

 The media type for the piece of dialog included or referenced is provided in the mimetype parameter.